-Smart and Skilled introduces new fee arrangements for government-subsidised vocational education and training (VET).
+Smart and Skilled fee arrangements for government-subsidised vocational education and training (VET).

-For the first time, a single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
+A single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
 Smart and Skilled fees are set for the full qualification, not yearly or by semester.
-The student's choice of training provider does not affect the fee they pay for any Smart and Skilled qualification.
+The student fee will be the same regardless of the Smart and Skilled provider the student chooses to deliver the Smart and Skilled qualification.

 View Smart and Skilled prices, fees and subsidies for students.